Tekken Tag Tournament 2: Music

 The soundtrack to Tekken Tag Tournament 2 was composed by Akitaka Tohyama, Nobuyoshi Sano, Keiichi Okabe, Rio Hamamoto, Taku Inoue, and Go Shiina.

-The console versions have additional songs composed by Akitaka Tohyama, Taku Inoue, Yoshihito Yano, Ryo Watanabe, Go Shiina, Rio Hamamoto, Nobuyoshi Sano, Keiichi Okabe, Shinji Hosoe, Ayako Saso, Yuu Miyake, and Keigo Hoashi.
+The console versions have additional songs composed by Tohyama, Inoue, Yoshihito Yano, Ryo Watanabe, Shiina, Hamamoto, Sano, Okabe, Shinji Hosoe, Ayako Saso, Yuu Miyake, and Keigo Hoashi.

 Snoop Dogg recorded a track for the game, titled Knocc Em Down.
-When asked about the collaboration, director Katsuhiro Harada said "the Tekken team has always tried to implement different genres of music throughout the series, but one thing that we’ve never done was hip hop or rap,".
+When asked about the collaboration, director Katsuhiro Harada said "the Tekken team has always tried to implement different genres of music throughout the series, but one thing that we've never done was hip hop or rap".
 The game also had a Snoop Dogg themed stage in which the rapper made a cameo.